Micka33/x-api-sdk-ts/README.md

 ## Overview

-x-sdk-ts is a flexible TypeScript SDK for the Twitter API, providing a type-safe, and intuitive interface to interact with v2 endpoints.
+x-api-sdk-ts is a flexible TypeScript SDK for the X API, providing a type-safe, and intuitive interface to interact with v2 endpoints.

 Twitter's v1.1 endpoints are not supported, but can be implemented. *if this is something you need, please open an issue.*